Azure-Samples/data-lake-analytics-dotnet-auth-options/README.md

         return creds;
     }

-# Next step after authentication
+# Setting up and using Data Lake SDKs
 Once your have followed one of the approaches for authentication, you're ready to set up your ADLA .NET SDK client objects, which you'll use to perform various actions with the service.
 You can then perform actions using the clients, like so:

     static void Main(string[] args)